MDAnalysis/MDAnalysis.github.io/_posts/2016-11-23-Support-for-MMTF.md

 ---
 layout: post
-title: Support for MMTF has arrived!
+title: Support for MMTF has arrived in MDAnalysis!
 ---

 The upcoming 0.16.0 release of MDAnalysis will have